Matt Costa: Life

-Mobile Chateau, Matt's third album, was released on September 21, 2010, via Brushfire Records.
+Mobile Chateau, Costa's third album, was released on September 21, 2010, via Brushfire Records.
 The record was recorded at Pheasant Studios in Santa Ana, California as Costa's first solo production.

 In 2012, he released an EP titled Sacred Hills EP.

 His fourth album, which he decided to self title, was released in 2013.
 It contained some songs from his previously released EP such as "Loving You" and "Good Times".

 Shortly after the release of the self-titled album, along came a deluxe and commentary version of the album.

 His song "Good Times" was featured at the end of an episode of the third season of HBO's Girls in 2014.

 In 2015, Costa released a string of self recorded EPs.
 First of the storm came Eucalyptus EP, with its acoustic style.
 Mid-year brought Cat Mosta EP, and the end of the year carried the EP titled Neon Brain EP.
 Before the year ended, he released a Christmas song titled "Many Memories Ago".

 Costa began 2016 with another EP called Anchor and the Albatross.
 Later, he released an album for a documentary titled Orange Sunshine.
 The documentary revolved around The Brotherhood of Eternal Love.
 The album held a psychedelic rock style.
 Ending 2016, Matt released a small bunch of songs recorded live when he had gone on a trip to London.

 In 2017, the single "Where Have All My Heroes Gone" was released.

 Costa's first album in five years, Santa Rosa Fangs, was released on May 18, 2018, on his new record label Dangerbird Records.
 Later, Matt released Santa Rosa Fangs (Novella Edition) in which he storytells the meaning behind the album and connects his real life with the fictional one he had created in the album.
 Two additional songs, "Lovely Saturday" and "Evening Star", were included on this edition.